tdmnew/space-x-tracker/README.md

     )
 ```

-- The api layer is split based on the resource base url (e.g. 'spacex'), and within this folder it is split based on the endpoint (e.g. '/history').
+- The api service layer is split based on the resource base url (e.g. 'spacex'), and within this folder it is split based on the endpoint (e.g. '/history').
 The `injectEndpoints()` function includes a query builder for fetching based on a resource ('one', 'all') and transforming the response.
 The consumer is able to access data from each endpoint using the hooks that are generated with RTK Query.
 - Path aliases are used to avoid long relative imports, and to make the code more readable ('@core/**/\*', '@components/**/\*', etc).
+- Components should ensure good colocation/grouping of similar elements, and should be split into smaller components if they become too large.
+A good rule of thumb being when the length exceeds ~150 lines, at which point elements could be split into smaller presentational components and nested within this directory.

 ## Future Scope (Ommitted due to time constraints)

 - Zod could be used for runtime type checking, which would be especially useful for the API layer.
-- Components should ensure good colocation/grouping of similar elements, and should be split into smaller components if they become too large.
-A good heuristic being setting a max-lines limit of ~150, at which point elements could be split into smaller presentational components and nested within this directory.
-- Tests should be added for the api layer, and for reducer actions using RTL and Redux Mock Store.
+- Tests should be added for the api layer using Jest and Redux Mock Store.
 For good colocation, these would ideally be stored in the same folder with the directory `__tests__` and be configured to run in `package.json` with Jest.
 - Given this repository is very small, it wasn't possible to expand on a 'vision' for how tailwindCSS would be managed in a design system.
-Either in the `Root.css` file or a separated `/styles` folder design element style properties could be grouped (e.g. `btn btn-blue-500`) or the `tailwind.config.js` could be expanded with theming similar to [https://tailwindcss.com/docs/theme].
+Either in the `Root.css` file or a separate `/styles` folder design element style properties could be grouped (e.g. `btn btn-blue-500`) or the `tailwind.config.js` could be expanded with theming similar to [https://tailwindcss.com/docs/theme].